Skip to main content

-## Listing and inspecting Assignments
+Listing and inspecting Agents

-duvo agents list # list all Assignments
+duvo agents list # list all Agents

-Add `--json` to any command for machine-readable output.
+Add --json to any command for machine-readable output.

 duvo agents create \